ADD-ONS / OTHER VASCULAR DISORDERS

 Clinical presentation

-- most often painless, elastic, pulsating, slowly growing rounded mass in the neck, located anterior to the sternocleidomastoid muscle, near the mandibular angle
+- most often, the tumor presents as a painless, elastic, pulsating, slowly growing rounded mass in the neck (located anterior to the sternocleidomastoid muscle, near the mandibular angle)

-- on palpation, the mass moves horizontally but not vertically due to fixation at the CCA bifurcation (Fontaine’s sign)
+- upon palpation, the mass moves horizontally but not vertically due to its fixation at the CCA bifurcation (Fontaine’s sign)

-- endocrine activity is less common than in adrenal paragangliomas (pheochromocytomas)
+- endocrine activity is less common compared to adrenal paragangliomas (pheochromocytomas)

 Diagnostic evaluation